AlexanderLutsenko/nobuco/README.md

 Apparently, it's our job to provide a node converter for either `F.hardsigmoid` or the enclosing `Hardsigmoid` module (or the entire `MyModule`, but that makes little sense).
 Here, we'll go for the former.

 Conversion is done directly.
 No layers upon layers of abstraction, no obscure intermediate representation.
-A node converter is just a `Callable` that takes in the same arguments as the corresponding node in pytorch and outputs an equivalent node in tensorflow.
+A node converter is just a `Callable` that takes in the same arguments as the corresponding node in Pytorch and outputs an equivalent node in Tensorflow.
-The converted node preserves the original node's signature, but pytorch tensors replaced with tensorflow counterparts (be that `tf.Tensor`, `KerasTensor`, `tf.Variable`, or `ResourceVariable`).
+The converted node preserves the original node's signature, but Pytorch tensors replaced with Tensorflow counterparts (be that `tf.Tensor`, `KerasTensor`, `tf.Variable`, or `ResourceVariable`).

 This should do the trick: